landaverde15/landaverde15.github.io/_posts/2020-09-02-blog0-jekyll.markdown

 ====> Now.
 I shall dive in on how to download Go in your Window's OS environment:

 1) Visit [Go's Download Page][golang-download] and click on the Microsoft Windows option.
-This should launch an msi file ad if not, directly go into your downloads folder and run the Go .msi file.
+This should launch an msi file and if not, directly go into your downloads folder and run the Go .msi file.

 2) After you follow the window prompt, it's good to confirm that it was successfully downloaded.
 Open up Command Prompt and run the following command `go version`.
 If all goes well, you should get a response of something along the lines of `go version go1.15.1 windows/amd64`